A Handcrafted NYC 4 Day Itinerary: A Local’s Guide

 Afternoon: 9/11 Museum, Memorial, and One World Trade Center

-On the agenda for the afternoon is the 9/11 Museum, Memorial, and One World Trade Center.
+Next on the NYC itinerary is the 9/11 Museum, Memorial, and One World Trade Center.
 This is a heavy visit, but the museum and memorial are extremely well done and informative to understanding the full impact that this tragedy had on the city.
 I promise you this is a visit you don’t want to skip.

 The 9/11 Memorial is about a 15 minute walk from the ferry that dropped you off in Battery Park.
 You will be walking through the financial district so there will be many options for you to stop and grab food along your walk.